 Music attached sound to his feelings, and in doing so it pulled the intensity of emotion out from inside of him, giving him a moment of peace.
 He asked if he could play a song he wrote on the guitar.
 Relieved at the chance to make music, he pulled the strap over his shoulders and stood to play.
 Admitted..

-So you’re interested in a music therapy program for your organization.
+So you’re interested in a music therapy program for your Residential Treatment Center.
 What will it cost?
-If you’re a business looking to contract with a music therapist, there are a few things to consider that will influence the overall cost.
-Because each organization has unique needs, circumstances, and location, there is no static rate.
-But we can..
+If you’re a Residential Treatment Center looking to include music therapy in your programming, there are a few things to consider that will influence the overall cost.
+Because each organization has unique needs, circumstances, and location, there is no static..

 You’ve heard rumblings about it.
 You’ve researched what it is.
 And now you’re wondering if music therapy is really the right thing for YOUR child with special needs.
 So here’s a little self assessment to help you decide what to do next.
 Music Therapy IS a good fit if: You want to discover your child’s strengths (not..